 This nutritious recipe boasts onion, cabbage, potatoes and carrots, as well as the tasty beets which offer the distinctive flavor.
 You also have kidney beans in there, plus ketchup, bay leaves, lemon juice and dill, for a perfectly balanced flavor in the finished dish.

-I prefer to make this hot Russian borscht soup with fresh raw beets, rather than the already-cooked kind, but if you are pushed for time you could use those.
+I prefer to make this soup with fresh raw beets, rather than the already-cooked kind, but if you are pushed for time you could use those.
 Choose the plain ones not the pickled kind.

 Borscht can be made hot or cold.
 The hot variety is made with beef or pork broth along with potatoes and other hearty veggies, while the cold one is made with fresh raw beets, sour cream, cucumber and other summer vegetables.

-Our recipe is traditionally Russian in style, and is best served piping hot, garnished with sour cream and served with whole wheat bread on the side.
-Yum to hot Russian borscht soup!Print
+The following recipe is traditionally Russian in style, and is best served piping hot, garnished with sour cream and served with whole wheat bread on the side.
+Yum!Print

 Authentic Borscht Soup Recipe